ebullient/campaign-notes/compendium/Mabina Cawood.md

 ## Details
 ![Wagon](/[assets]/attachments/mabina-wagon.png#portrait)*Student of Magic*, Commoner

-Through her own magical means, Mabina and her wagon traverse the North Sword Coast, trading magical items.
+Through her own magical means, Mabina and her wagon traverse the Sword Coast North, trading magical items.
 Trade in magical items is a dicey busines, but it is one that Mabina loves with all her heart.

 * **Ideals** Magic should be used to protect and improve the lives of the common people
 * **Bonds** I had a rival all throughout my training, we still compete.